josephrhobbs/beaverstudio/README.md

 ### Creating Geometry

-All geometry is animated by means of `Shape` objects.
+Nearly all geometry is animated by means of `Shape` objects.
 Shapes can be constructed manually, or by creating polygons or curves and converting them.

 #### Building Bezier Curves